 Help reduce landfill waste and methane emissions by saving your food scraps and bringing them to a food scrap drop-off site (FSDO).

-In the Fall of 2019 many FSDOs throughout the city transitioned to new management under GrowNYC.
-Big Reuse still manages six drop-off locations.
 If your community group accepts food scraps and wants to be listed on the city-wide FSDO map, or if you would like to open a Public Food Scrap Drop-Off Site for Your Community, click here.

 Manuals, explainers, and tips from the NYC Compost Project on how you can make and use compost at home.
 It's easier (and less messy) than you think!